eudoxia0/eudoxia0.github.io/article/_drafts/ad-hoc-emacs-packages-with-nix.md

 Today I learned you can also use it to create ad-hoc packages for things not in [MELPA][melpa] or [nixpkgs].

-Recently I wanted to get back into [Inform 7][i7], naturally the first stack frame of the yak shave was to look for an Emacs mode. [`inform7-mode`][i7m] exists, but isn't packaged anywhere.
+The other day I wanted to get back into [Inform 7][i7], naturally the first stack frame of the yak shave was to look for an Emacs mode. [`inform7-mode`][i7m] exists, but isn't packaged anywhere.
 So I had to vendor it in.

 You can use [git submodules][sub] for this, but I have an irrational aversion to submodules.
 Instead I did something far worse: I wrote a [Makefile][make] to